jbiatek/BSGRulebook/rulebook.md

 In the event of component limitations for ships, the current player decides the order of placement, and if necessary, which ones are placed and which are not placed.
 If a heavy raider cannot become a Centurion due to component limitations, the heavy raider remains on the board.

 When using the Cylon Fleet board and a game effect instructs a player to place Cylon ships on the main game board, draw from the normal pile as usual.
-However, if the normal pile has run out but the Cylon Fleet board has some of the appropriate ship, then ships should be drawn from the *lowest numbered* Cylon space area possible.
+However, if the normal pile has run out but the Cylon Fleet board has some of the appropriate ship, then ships are drawn from the *lowest numbered* Cylon space area possible.
 This does not affect the other ships in that space area.
 The pursuit track is not advanced.
 If both the normal pile and the Cylon Fleet board are out of a ship, then the normal component limitation rules apply.

 When a pilot uses the Hanger Deck, if there are no vipers in the reserves then the pilot may return an unmanned viper in a space area to the reserves and then launch using it.